-It is obvious to encounter safety challenges on worksites filled with heavy machinery and moving vehicles where employees get involved in intensive manual labour.
+Safety challenges on worksites are more common as they are filled with heavy machinery and moving vehicles.
 A job where you sit in a chair inside a protected office building might seem less prone to danger.
 However, several incidents can happen inside office-setting beyond your awareness.
-You can create a safer office environment by considering the following tips:
+Therefore, maintaining a safe working environment may not be as easy as you think!

 Keep Your Workplace Tidy